-Before diagnosing the issues that surround your acoustic complaints, it’s important to differentiate between absorbing sound and blocking sound.
+Before diagnosing the issues that surround your noise complaints and recommending acoustic panels for reverb contol, it’s important to differentiate between absorbing sound and blocking sound.
 We use the terms ‘reverb control’ and ‘noise transmission reduction’.

 Reverberation control and noise transmission reduction are at the heart of every solution Sound Zero provides.
 It will dictate the type of acoustic panel used.